Uniti (automobile): Uniti One

+Initially, the two-seater vehicle was designed to comply with the regulatory vehicle category of 450 kg heavy quadricycles (L7e), such as the Renault Twizy.

-German industrial giant Siemens has entered into a partnership with the group to produce their Uniti two-seater electric car.
-In 2017, the company claimed that prototypes would be available later that year.
+German industrial conglomerate Siemens has entered into a partnership with the group in 2017 to produce their Uniti two-seater electric car.
 The partners were planning to design a fully automated Industry 4.0 facility in Malmö, Sweden, to produce as many as 50,000 cars a year beginning in 2018.
 They were also considering a production facility in Adelaide, Australia, for distribution into the Asian market.

-Lewis Horne, the CEO of Uniti Sweden, said the deal gave his company "the opportunity to not only develop a sustainable car, but also manufacture it in a sustainable way at a large scale."
-Ola Janson of Siemens Industry Software said he was "really looking forward to having that partnership" between "Siemens as the very old, stable company, yet still innovative" and Uniti Sweden made up of "young people, innovative people, (who) don’t have the legacy, don’t have the limits like myself."
+The company in February 2018 showcased a two-seater at the Auto Expo in Greater Noida, India.
+They announced a partnership with the Delhi-based Bird Group to bring a five-seater car to the Indian market by 2020.
+The company published a video of the prototype in May 2018.

-In late October 2018, Uniti switched course, as it announced plans to open its European pilot production plant at a business park in Silverstone, England, with 2-seaters expected in production by late 2019 or early 2020, followed a few months later by 4- and 5-seat versions.
-Among the advantages to the Silverstone Park plant are: access to design, engineering and production talent, supply chain access, as well as access to the UK auto market.
+Uniti switched course from its Siemens partnership plans, and announced in late October 2018 plans to open its European pilot production plant at a business park in Silverstone, England, with 2-seaters expected in production by late 2019 or early 2020, followed a few months later by 4- and 5-seat versions.